 To re-wrap a damaged wrap, you will need the following:

 A hairdryer, heat lamp, heat gun or some other heat source

 Use the tweezers to remove the damaged wrap first.
 After it is off, take a pre-rolled tube (or a measured-out sheet) and place it around the cell.
 Use the heat source and wave it around – not too close or too long because it can melt – until it is securely fastened to the body.
 If you have insulators – they are recommended as an extra layer of security – place them at either end BEFORE you apply heat.

 How to Install Batteries in a SMOK Device?

 SMOK and all dual-18650 box mods use two battery installation methods:

-Depending on the device, a mod will have a hinged, bottom door, which users can open, or it will have a side panel or removable section that protects the battery bay, and that needs to be removed to install the devices.
+Depending on the device, a mod will have a hinged bottom door, which users can open, or a side panel or removable section that protects the battery bay and needs to be removed to install the devices.

 How Do I Dispose of Vape Batteries?

 There are many ways to dispose of a depleted cell.
 Users can either:

 Find a retail electronics store that recycles old cells